GiovanniSalmeri/yellow-minishare/README.md

 `MinishareStyle` (default = `plain`) = link style (you can choose between `plain`, `squared`, `rounded`)
 `MinishareSamePage` (default = `0`) = links open in the same page rather than in a pop-up window

-If you want to add a new `fancy` style, simply write a `minishare-fancy.css`  file and put into the `system/settings` folder.
+If you want to add a new `fancy` style, write a `minishare-fancy.css`  file and put into the `system/extensions` folder.
 Do not modify the standard styles, since they will be overwritten in case of update of the extension.

 ## Example